Danus365/redteam_playbook/docs/ai-red-team-in-practice/recon.md

 ### Agents and Sub Agents
 From an attacker's perspective, a multi-agent system significantly expands the attack surface.
 Each sub-agent represents a new potential entry point with its own:

-Unique System Prompt: A sub-agent may have a less restrictive or differently configured prompt than the primary agent.
+  - **Unique System Prompt**: A sub-agent may have a less restrictive or differently configured prompt than the primary agent.

-Dedicated Tools: A sub-agent might have access to a powerful, specialized tool that the main agent does not use directly.
+  - **Dedicated Tools**: A sub-agent might have access to a powerful, specialized tool that the main agent does not use directly.

-Different Guardrails: Security policies might be weaker or inconsistent between agents.
+  - **Different Guardrails**: Security policies might be weaker or inconsistent between agents.

 Therefore, during the Reconnaissance phase, it is critical to not only map the primary agent's capabilities but also to discover and interrogate any sub-agents.
 An exploit that is impossible against the main interface might be trivial when directed at a specialized sub-agent with elevated privileges or weaker safeguards.